-Independent researchers or those without academic affiliation may apply for on-site research privileges in the Queens Campus Library, free of charge.
-To apply, please provide a letter, addressed to the Dean, University Libraries, indicating the nature of the research and the reasons St. John's resources are necessary.
+Independent researchers, or those without academic affiliation, may apply for on-site research privileges in the Queens, NY, campus library, free of charge.
+To apply, please provide a letter, addressed to the Dean, University Libraries, indicating the nature of the research and the reason(s) St. John's resources are necessary.

 The St. John’s University Libraries are part of the METRO Referral Cards program, which gives users limited access to collections that are usually closed to the public.

 The METRO Referral Card does not confer borrowing privileges, items specified on METRO Referral Cards may only be used in the library.

 The St. John’s University Libraries respect the right of privacy of all patrons regarding the use of the Libraries.
 Library records are covered by New York State Law NY CLS CPLR § 4509 (2001):